kevinslin/seed-xkcd/vault/xkcd.the-pace-of-modern-life.md

   license: Creative Commons 2.5
 ---
 !['Unfortunately, the notion of marriage which prevails ... at the present time ... regards the institution as simply a convenient arrangement or formal contract ...
 This disregard of the sanctity of marriage and contempt for its restrictions is one of the most alarming tendencies of the present age.' --John Harvey Kellogg, Ladies' guide in health and disease (1883)](https://imgs.xkcd.com/comics/the_pace_of_modern_life.png)
+> "The Pace of Modern Life", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 ((This strip is in the form of a long series of quotes.
 Here, each quote is given as a separate panel.
 Attribution is delimited with a --.
 Some text is bolded; it is enclosed in asterisks.))